madfish-solutions/templewallet-mobile/docs/developer/component.md

 ### React.memo

-Add this **React optimization** only for complex components with rendering problems, leave it to Dan =)
+Add this **React optimization** only for complex components with rendering problems

 ### useMemo